ydahal1/ydahal1/jokes.md

-I tried to write a chemistry joke, but could never get a reaction.
+Sore throats are a pain in the neck!

 [
-Thu Apr 10 00:26:27 UTC 2025
+Fri Apr 11 00:26:57 UTC 2025
  ]